Testing and Monitoring in Addison’s Disease

 This test requires two blood samples taken a specific length of time apart.
 In dogs, the first blood sample is taken before injecting synthetic ACTH (Cortrosyn™ or Synacthen®), and the second sample is taken one to two hours after the injection.
 In cats, this time frame may be shorter.
 Cortisol levels in the two samples are measured and compared to assess the response.

 In a pet with Addison’s disease, the first test (taken before the ACTH injection) shows a low amount of cortisol.
-The second test (taken after the ACTH injection) shows little or no increase in the amount of.
+The second test (taken after the ACTH injection) shows little or no increase in the amount of cortisol.
 A lack of response to synthetic ACTH confirms the diagnosis of Addison's disease.
 Regardless of the underlying cause of Addison's disease, the results of the ACTH stimulation test are similar.

 Why would my veterinarian ask to check a resting cortisol level before running an ACTH stimulation test?